• Umzantsi Afrika Tours

 1. DAY 1: Port Elizabeth to Grahamstown

-Today we start off with a short City Heritage Tour to hear all about the landing of the 1820 Settlers and the allocations and dispatching of the Settlers to their allotments in the Albany District.
-We also visit The Donkin Reserve, The Fort, No 7 Castle Hill Museum, the first Settler home in Port Elizabeth and the 1820 Settler Exhibition at the Nelson Mandela Art Museum.
-We then drive through the town centre on the way out of town.
+Today we start off with a short City Settler Tour to hear all about the landing of the 1820 Settlers and the allocations and dispatching of the Settlers to their allotments in the Albany District.
+We also visit The Donkin Reserve, The Fort, No 7 Castle Hill Museum, the first Settler home in Port Elizabeth.

-We head East, the same as the Settlers did 200 years ago, following their route and stop at Nanaga, a San name for a plant prolific in the area.
-This is a lovely shop and restaurant for our lunch stop.
+We then head East the same as the Settlers did 200 years ago, closely following their route and stop at Nanaga, a San name for a plant prolific in the area.
+This is a lovely shop and restaurant for our lunch stop (own account).

 TOUR ENDS